About USC Gould

 Diploma Covers, Announcements, and Rings

-You will be given a complimentary diploma cover from the law school when you receive your diploma.
+You will be given a complimentary diploma cover from the law school during the graduation ceremony.

 Official graduation announcements, rings, and diploma frames are sold by Herff Jones and should be ordered through USC's Commencement Accessories webpage.